metallb/metallb/website/content/release-notes/_index.md

 - the biggest change is the introduction of CRDs and removing support for the configuration via ConfigMap.
 In order to ease the transition to the new configuration, we provide a conversion tool from ConfigMap to resources (see the "Backward compatibility" section from [the main page](https://metallb.universe.tf/#backward-compatibility)).

-- the internal architecture was radically changed in order to accomodate CRDs, so please do not hesitate to [file an issue](https://github.com/metallb/metallb/issues).
+- the internal architecture was radically changed in order to accommodate CRDs, so please do not hesitate to [file an issue](https://github.com/metallb/metallb/issues).

 - The `AvoidBuggyIPs` flag was removed in order to reduce the api surface a bit.
 The same result can be achieved using ranges of IPs instead of the CIDR annotation.